wlsquid/minisocketchatapp/README.md

 # minisocketchatapp
-Mini Chat App Mad with Socket.IO
+Mini Chat App made with Socket.IO, Express and Node.js

+The App will display messages and When someone has left or joined the chat.